Micheal Kott

 Micheal Andrew Kott (born June 17, 1961) is an American actor.
 He works in theatre, film and achieved recognition for his role in a Chicago production of Blood Brothers, winning a Jeni Award for Best Performance by a Supporting Actor in a Musical in 1997.
-He was also seen as Morrie in Tuesdays With Morrie.
-Most recently he received critical acclaim for his role as the Psychic in the horror film Secrets Of The Clown.
-Micheal was most recently seen as Neville in JPAC's Production of The Secret Garden.
-H also starred in the Chicago premiere of Rupert Holmes' rarely produced Solitary Confinement.
-Before The Secret Garden, Micheal was last seen as Bernadette in JPAC's production of Priscilla Queen of the Desert.
+He was also seen as Morrie in Tuesdays with Morrie.
+Most recently he received critical acclai for his role as the Psychic in the horror film Secrets of the Clown.
+Kott was most recently seen as Neville in JPAC's Production of The Secret Garden.
+He also starred in the Chicago premiere of Rupert Holmes' rarely produced Solitary Confinement.
+Before The Secret Garden, Kott was last seen as Bernadette in JPAC's production of Priscilla Queen of the Desert.